QMCPACK/qmcpack/docs/additional_tools.rst

   and CCSD, and for both isolated systems and periodic boundary conditions.
 PySCF can be downloaded from https://github.com/sunqm/pyscf.
-  Many examples and tutorials can be found on the PySCF website, and all types of single determinants calculations are compatible with , thanks to active support from the authors of PySCF.
+  Many examples and tutorials can be found on the PySCF website, and all types of single determinants calculations are compatible with QMCPack, thanks to active support from the authors of PySCF.
+Additionally, support for multideterminant trial wave functions generated through the CASSCF or CASCI modules are also supported.
 A few additional steps are necessary to generate an output readable by ``convert4qmc``.

   This example shows how to run a Hartree-Fock calculation for the :math:`LiH` dimer molecule from PySCF and convert the wavefunction for QMCPACK.